 -

-Loungers who don't need a high back for all-night sessions
+Loungers who do not need a high back for long sessions

 Where it falls short